Ophthalmology Billing Services in South Carolina

 Why South Carolina Ophthalmology Practices Need Specialized Billing

 Ophthalmology billing itself is complex.
 Ophthalmology practices perform high-volumes of diagnostic testing (OCT, visual fields, fundus photography), office procedures (intravitreal injections), and surgery (cataract, glaucoma, retinal).
 Cataract surgery billing includes the procedure, IOL implant, and post-operative visits within the global period.
-When you combine this coding complexity with South Carolina's specific payer rules, authorization requirements, and 5 Healthy Connections managed care plans that each have their own billing rules, you need a team that understands both dimensions.
-Go Medical Billing provides that expertise at 2.49% of collections, serving ophthalmology practices from Charleston to Myrtle Beach and across South Carolina.
+When you combine this coding complexity with South Carolina's specific payer rules, authorization requirements, and 5 Healthy Connections Medicaid managed care plans that each have their own billing rules, you need a team that understands both dimensions.
+Go Medical Billing provides that expertise at 2.49% of collections, serving ophthalmology practices from Charleston to Rock Hill and across South Carolina.

 South Carolina Payer Challenges for Ophthalmology